CubityFirst/skyblockguides/docs/Writings/Please Nerf Flies.md

 ## How do you break pest farming?

 As it stands, Pest Farming has a few quirks that makes it the most effective tactic available.
-Cactus & Cane have a "bug" where since you're breaking the middle block of a two block tall crop (effectively), you get double the drop-rate on certain items such as Strawberry Dyes, or Pest Spawns.
+Cactus & Cane have a "bug" where since you're breaking the middle block of a two block tall crop (effectively), you get double the drop-rate on certain items such as Fermentos, or Pest Spawns.

 Additionally, with Spray, Pest Vest, and other buffs you can spawn 5-6 pests every two minutes.